BhavyaSingh2611/FYP/README.md

 We recommend using the provided benchmark run scripts for the respective model to maintain the same setup as initially tested.
 There are scripts for both Stockfish benchmarking and Puzzle benchmarking:

+**Note:** Please change the STOCKFISH variable at the top of all the benchmark files in scripts/benchmark to the local stockfish binary path

 ### Stockfish Benchmarking

 ```bash